RamailoTech/msu_unlearningalgorithm/docs/unlearn/algorithms/saliency.md

     * Example: True

-### Description of Arguments train_config.yaml
+### Description of Arguments used to train saliency unlearning.

-The `scripts/train.py` script is used to fine-tune the Stable Diffusion model to perform saliency-based unlearning.
-This script relies on a configuration file (`config/train_config.yaml`) and supports additional runtime arguments for further customization.
+The following configs are used to fine-tune the Stable Diffusion model to perform saliency-based unlearning.
+This script relies on a configuration class `SaliencyUnlearningConfig`  and supports additional runtime arguments for further customization.
 Below is a detailed description of each argument:

 **General Arguments**